+where $D^q(\cdot)$ reverses quantization.
+This protocol ensures that only the aggregated update is revealed, while individual contributions remain hidden.
+Key cost grows as $\mathcal{O}(K^{2}M)$ with client number $K$ and model size $M$, but is substantially reduced by $q$-bit quantization and, at larger scale, by model compression (see Table~\ref{table: quantization}).
+Full protocol details and pseudocode are provided in Methods (Algorithm~\ref{algo:qunetqfl}).

 This quantum-secured aggregation approach provides perfect privacy against gradient attacks, supporting secure and scalable QFL across distributed networks.
-The theoretical convergence analysis for QuNetQFL is provided in the supplementary information, offering both convergence guarantees and practical guidance for training, highlighting its practical advantages.
+The theoretical convergence analysis for QuNetQFL is provided in the Supplementary Materials, offering convergence guarantees and practical guidance for parameter selection and training.